The Complete Guide to Tadiandamol Trek

 Your next stop is about ten minutes away from the boulder point.

-Big Boulder Point on the Tadiandamol Trek.
+Big Rock Point on the Tadiandamol Trek.
 Picture by Suhas Saya

 Take a small break and hydrate yourself.
 The last section of the trek to the peak is remaining which will be your maximum ascent.